-May 8, 2019 | AtoZ Markets – The largest crypto exchange in the world, Binance, has recently reported a large scale security breach.
-The Binance hack caused damage estimated at around $40.7 million worth in Bitcoin.
+The largest crypto exchange in the world, Binance, has recently reported a large scale security breach.
+Binance hack caused damage estimated at around $40.7 million worth in Bitcoin.

-The company’s CEO Changpeng Zhao, in his letter to the crypto community, addressed the Binance hack.
-According to Zhao, network security damage was discovered on 7 of May and the hackers were able to obtain API keys, two-factor authentication codes and “potentially other info” of the Binance users.
+08 May, 2019 | AtoZ Markets – The company’s CEO Changpeng Zhao, in his letter to the crypto community, addressed the Binance hack.
+According to Zhao, network security damage was discovered on 07 May.
+Also, the hackers were able to obtain API keys, two-factor authentication codes, and “potentially other info” of the Binance users.

 As per the Binance CEO, the hackers used various techniques, including “phishing, viruses and other attacks.”

-He explained, that as the hackers were patient, they managed to pass Binance existing security checks and get away with 40 mln USD.
+He explained that as the hackers were patient, they managed to pass Binance existing security checks and get away with 40 mln USD.
 Zhao expressed his frustration that the company was “not able to block this withdrawal before it was executed.”

-The crypto exchange official outlined that an investigation is in process and there might be more impacted accounts.
+The crypto exchange official outlined that an investigation is in process, and there might be more impacted accounts.

-The Binance CEO, during his recent “ask-me-anything” live stream on Twitter, noted, that the company does not need donations or funds to cover the hack.
+The Binance CEO, during his recent “ask-me-anything” live stream on Twitter, noted that the company does not need donations or funds to cover the hack.

 “In this difficult time, we strive to maintain transparency and would be appreciative of your support,” Zhao concluded.